jpritikin/coach/content/docs/services/pa-ifs.md

 1. Reserve a 90-120 minute session on [my calendar](https://joshua-pritikin.clientsecure.me/sign-in).

-2. Ingest two scoops (300mg of dried mushroom powder) one hour before our session.
+2. In your own home, ingest 300mg of dried mushroom powder one hour before our session.
 We may need to fine tune the dose, but the goal is to give you more access to smoothing comfort without interfering with normal conversation.